Timo Werner: 10 things on the jet-heeled RB Leipzig and Germany striker

 But he admits he would happily go even faster.

-"If I could decide whether to be a Formula One driver or a professional footballer, I don't know which one I would pick," he said, backtracking only a little when it comes to roaring down the track at nearly 200 mph.
+"If I could decide whether to be a Formula One driver or a professional footballer, I don't know which one I'd pick," he said, backtracking only a little when it comes to roaring down the track at nearly 200 mph.
 "I don't like danger, but I think it's fun.
 Maybe I'd be a bit slower than the others."

 10) Country gentleman